connervieira/Assassin/CONFIGURATION.md

 - `traffic_camera_alerts`
     - Traffic camera alerts are triggered by proximity to enforcement cameras, like speed cameras, red light cameras, and lane monitoring cameras.
     - This setting has the following sub-values for configuration:
-        - `loaded_radius` determines the radius around the current location that Assassin will load traffic enforcement cameras from on start-up.
+        - `loaded_radius` is a decimal number that determines the radius, in miles, around the current location that Assassin will load traffic enforcement cameras during start-up.
             - The higher this value is, the longer Assassin will take the process traffic camera alerts each cycle.
             - The lower this value is, the smaller the loaded radius around the initial starting position will be.
                 - A small loaded radius might pose an issue if you drive extremely far in a single session without restarting Assassin, since you'll reach the end of the loaded area.